unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   - Add to CountItems.FIX_DEPRECATED_ZONE_DATA.
 Example:
       	"Africa/Timbuktu",
   - Rerun CountItems.genSupplementalZoneData()

+C. Sometimes the aliases will be on the wrong element.
+If so, change PREFERRED_BASES.

 When you are all done, there should ONLY be additions to $tzid and zoneItem's.